Trends in Technical Communication: a review

 Sarah O'Keefe's (www.scriptorium.com) second presentation was a fascinating discussion of the differences between two publishing models: desktop publishing, and XML publishing.

 Sometimes, resisting change is the professional thing to do.
 For example, if a writing system does not meet the needs of technical writers, resistance is a good response.
 Sarah told us about one large (unnamed) company that spent hundreds of thousands of dollars on a new XML publishing system.
-Unfortunately, it was unusable.
-The technical writers needed the ability to produce PDF files, and the system could not do it (the technical writers had not been involved in the design of the system, and the designers made assumptions).
+But, it was unusable.
+The technical writers needed the ability to create PDF files, and the system could not do it (the technical writers had not been involved in the design of the system, and the designers made assumptions).

 1. Identify technophiles (people who love the technology), and use them for a pilot project.